RonasIT/swift-networking/README.md

 There are three components of this feature:
 1. `UnauthorizedErrorHandler` provides error handling logic for "unauthorized" errors with 401 status code
 2. `TokenRequestAdapter` provides access token attaching on request sending/retrying
-3. Your service, which implements `AccessTokenSupervisor` protocol and provides access token and access token refreshing logic
+3. Your service, that implements `AccessTokenSupervisor` protocol, provides access token and access token refreshing logic

 #### Usage

 1. Create your service and implement `AccessTokenSupervisor` protocol:
 ```swift
 import Networking